SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/01_graphit_overview.md

 # Graphit Overview

-Graphit is a Fabric utility that enables the user to create dynamic CSV, XML and JSON documents.

-The Graphit utility is very useful for generating Fabric [Web Services’](/articles/15_web_services/01_web_services_overview.md) responses.
-The response content will be defined at execution time, according to the specific parameters relevant to each web service call and the [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) that is used, or by retrieving dynamically information from other databases or interfaces.
+A Fabric tool, Graphit is used create dynamic CSV, XML and JSON documents.
+Graphit is very useful for generating Fabric [Web Service](/articles/15_web_services/01_web_services_overview.md) responses whereby response content is defined at execution time, according to specific parameters relevant to each Web Service call and the employed [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui), or by retrieving dynamic information from other databases or interfaces.

 ### Graphit Main Features